Close Menu

 Shopping and Culture

 Vermont is a shopper’s paradise, with a wide range of unique boutiques and artisanal shops.
-Here are a few recommendations: (See Also: Kawachi Fuji Garden Best Time To Visit – Blooming Beauty)
+Here are a few recommendations: (See Also: What Is The Best Time Of Year To Visit Morocco?
+Unveiled)

 • The Vermont Teddy Bear Factory: This popular attraction offers a behind-the-scenes look at the making of Vermont’s famous teddy bears.